 Look at the relationship between the two figures of box 1.
 Establish a similar relationship within box 2 choosing one of the following options.

 Explanation: Look at the three figures in the first box.
-The lower figure(pentagon) encloses the upper figure(square) and within square a new figure(hexagon) is placed.
-The new figure (hexagon) has with one more number of sides than the lower figure(pentagon).
+The lower figure(pentagon) encloses the upper figure(square) and within the square, a new figure(hexagon) is placed.
+The new figure (hexagon) has one more number of sides than the lower figure(pentagon).
 Use this logic in the second with the square and triangle.

 Continue to Test #4.